thingsboard/thingsboard.github.io/_includes/templates/install/windows-db-hybrid-timescale.md

-{% capture postgresql-info %}
+{% capture hybrid-info %}
-ThingsBoard team recommends to use PostgreSQL for development and production environments with reasonable load (< 5000 msg/sec).
+ThingsBoard team recommends using Timescale database only for companies that already use TimescaleDB in production.
-Many cloud vendors support managed PostgreSQL servers which is a cost-effective solution for most of ThingsBoard instances.
+In this case, ThingsBoard will be storing timeseries data in TimescaleDB Hypertable while continue to use PostgreSQL for main entities (devices/assets/dashboards/customers).
 {% endcapture %}
-{% include templates/info-banner.md content=postgresql-info %}
+{% include templates/info-banner.md content=hybrid-info %}

 ##### PostgreSQL Installation